CHIPOTLE charge on bank statement: what it is and how to verify it

 Likely Legitimate

 CHIPOTLE is a charge from Chipotle Mexican Grill, Inc..
-If you don't recognize this charge, review your recent purchases or contact the merchant directly.
+This is a well-known merchant.
+If you don't recognize the charge, check your recent orders or ask household members before disputing.

 Chipotle Mexican Grill, Inc.